 This means you might encounter a bit of a different crowd during your stay.
 But in most instances, it won’t be a major concern.

 Whatever you decide, you can hardly beat a Disney vacation at any resort, including the Walt Disney World Swan and Dolphin.

 Anyone that might need help planning and making reservations for your next Walt Disney World vacation can contact our friends at Firefly Travels.
 Their services are always helpful.
 You can check with them here for more details.

 Planning a Disney vacation?
-These other resort reviews might interest you:
+These other Disney World Hotel reviews might interest you:

 - Disney’s Boardwalk Villas